-If you are going for a chunky, solid piece of jewelry, a cast piece might stand the test of time, but cast jewelry on the thin or minimalist side, can not be considered heirloom quality.
+If you are going for a chunky, solid piece of jewelry, a cast piece is likely to stand the test of time, but cast jewelry on the thin or minimalist side, cannot be considered heirloom quality.
 Especially for jewelry that get worn often or get lots of wear and tear like rings and bracelets.

 This is the way that the vast majority of jewelry is made in modern day.
 I would estimate that at least 95% of metal jewelry on the market is cast.
 Jewelry produced in large quantities by major brands is 100% through casting, although the technique is used by businesses of all sizes.

 In more recent years, CAD (Computer Aided Design) has completely revolutionised the jewelry world.
-Traditionally, the wax master models were crafted by highly skilled wax carver, but CAD allows you to design these moulds directly on the computer, basically removing the need for a skilled craftsperson allvtogether.
+Traditionally, the wax models are crafted by highly skilled wax carver, but CAD allows you to design these moulds directly on the computer, removing the need for a skilled craftsperson all together.